Inheritance and Estate Taxes

-Two types of taxes can affect the estates of Pennsylvania residents - Pennsylvania's Inheritance Tax and the Federal Estate Tax.
+Two types of taxes can affect the estates of Pennsylvania residents - Pennsylvania's inheritance tax and the federal estate tax.
 The two taxes work in very different ways.
-Some assets are subject the Pennsylvania Inheritance Tax but not the federal tax.
+Some assets are subject to the Pennsylvania Inheritance tax but not the federal tax.
 The rates of tax are very different.

-Pennsylvania imposes an Inheritance Tax on most assets of a deceased Pennsylvania resident, after allowed deductions like debts, funeral expenses and costs of an estate's administration are subtracted.
+Pennsylvania imposes an inheritance tax on most assets of a deceased Pennsylvania resident after allowed deductions like debts, funeral expenses and costs of an estate's administration are subtracted.
 These administrative costs often include utility bills on the deceased person’s residence, realtor commission, executor fee, an attorney fee.

-Some assets are not subject to Inheritance Tax.
-These include property owned jointly by a husband and wife and life insurance proceeds.
-If a deceased person owned an asset jointly with another person, only one-half of the value of that asset will be subject to tax if held for more than one year.
+Some assets are not subject to inheritance tax.
+These include property owned jointly by spouses and life insurance proceeds.
+If a deceased person owned an asset jointly with a person other than a spouse, only one-half of the value of that asset will be subject to tax if held in the joint account for more than one year.
 If the deceased person was a one-third owner with two others, then only one-third of the asset is subject to inheritance tax.

-Rates of Pennsylvania Inheritance Tax are much lower than are those of the Federal Estate Tax.
+Rates of Pennsylvania inheritance tax are much lower than are those of the federal estate tax.
 There is no tax on property which passes to a surviving spouse or is distributed to a charity.
-The rate of Pennsylvania Inheritance Tax on estate assets passing to children is 4.5%.
-The tax rate on assets passing to parents, grandchildren or grandparents is also 4.5%.
+The rate of tax on estate assets passing to children or grandchildren is 4.5%.
+The tax rate on assets passing to parents, or grandparents is also 4.5%.
 The rate on assets passing to a brother or sister is 12%, and the rate of tax on property passing to cousins, friends, aunt, uncle or friends is 15% of the net estate.
 If a person under age 21 passes away and their parents inherit their estate, no inheritance tax is due.
 The Pennsylvania Inheritance Tax Return must be filed within 9 months after the person’s death.

 So if a person has assets in excess of the exemption, but allowed deductions reduce the value of the estate below the exempt amount, a return is filed but no tax would be due.

-For Federal Estate Tax purposes, some assets are included in a person's estate that are not included in an estate for Pennsylvania Inheritance Tax purposes.
+For federal estate tax purposes, some assets are included in a person's estate that is not included in an estate for Pennsylvania inheritance tax purposes.
 Two examples are one-half of the property owned by the decedent and his or her spouse and the value of benefits under individual life insurance policies owned by the decedent.

-While a deceased spouse's one-half share of property owned jointly is included as an asset on the Federal estate tax return, a deduction is allowed for all property which passes to the surviving spouse.
-This delays taxation of the assets until a later time.
+While a deceased spouse's one-half share of property owned jointly is included as an asset on the federal estate tax return, a deduction is allowed for all property which passes to the surviving spouse.
+This delays until a later time taxation of the assets.

 Both of these taxes involve complicated returns.
 On each, all taxable assets must be reported, and failure to take advantage of available deductions can result in too much tax being paid.
-You should seek professional help in preparing these documents. (updated 04/14)
+You should seek legal help in preparing these documents.